Aliakovl/Quoridor-Game/frontend/static/description.md

-# Welcome to Qouridor!
+# Welcome to Quoridor!

-Qouridor is a strategy board game that is easy to learn but challenging to master.
+Quoridor is a strategy board game that is easy to learn but challenging to master.
 The game is designed for 2-4 players and is perfect for friends looking to spend some quality time together.

 ## How to Play